Exclusive: Top Fox investors seek to convert voting shares, Murdoch may benefit - sources

 Several Fox investors, which collectively own 8 percent of voting rights, have been unhappy about the relative performance of their shares since the company delisted from the Australian stock exchange last May, the people said.

 Historically, the voting shares had traded at a premium.
 In the five years before the delisting, the Class B shares, which carry voting rights, traded at an average premium of 6.2 percent over the ordinary Class A shares.
-But the delisting caused some Australian institutional funds to sell their B shares, which now trade at a 3 percent discount to the A shares.
+But the delisting caused some Australian institutional funds to sell their B shares (FOX.O), which now trade at a 3 percent discount to the A shares (FOXA.O).

 Frustrated with the gap, several top Fox shareholders have met with management in recent months to press for amendments to the company's charter to allow voting shares to be convertible into ordinary shares, according to the people, who requested anonymity as the discussions are private.